vdemichev/DiaNN/README.md

 * **--tune-rt** tune the RT deep learning predictor, requires --tune-lib
 * **--use-quant** use existing .quant files, if available
 * **--verbose [N]** sets the level of detail of the log.
 Reasonable values are in the range 0 - 4
+* **--var-loss [modification name],[loss mass],[modification sites]** instructs DIA-NN to apply a neutral loss (i.e. subtract the specified mass) to each fragment ion containing the specified modification(s) on the specified sites, max 1 time regardless of the number of sites, and then append such modified fragments to the original list of fragments without losses; this functionality is highly experimental and untested, it is in particular not known how this can affect identification numbers; there should be no more than one --fixed-loss or --var-loss declaration
 * **--var-mod [name],[mass],[sites],[optional: 'label']** - adds the modification name to the list of recognised names and specifies the modification as variable. [sites] can contain a list of amino acids and 'n' which codes for the N-terminus of the peptide. '\*n' indicates protein N-terminus.
 Examples: "--var-mod UniMod:21,79.966331,STY" - phosphorylation, "--var-mod UniMod:1,42.010565,*n" - N-terminal protein acetylation.
 Similar to --mod can be followed by 'label'.
 Has an effect of (i) applying variable modifications during FASTA digest or (ii) declaring modifications to be localised during raw data analysis
 * **--var-mods** sets the maximum number of variable modifications
 * **--xic [optional: X]** instructs DIA-NN to extract MS1/fragment chromatograms for identified precursors within X seconds from the elution apex, with X set to 10s if not provided; the chromatograms are saved in .parquet files (one per run) located in a folder that is created in the same location as the main output report; equivalent to the 'XICs' option in the GUI